Peer & Family

 11. Share recovery stories in meetings and newsletters to celebrate strengths and success.

-Mercy Maricopa works with families, providers and the community to understand the needs of children.
-Mercy Maricopa makes sure children and their families get care, adopting the Arizona Vision and the Twelve Principles that guide the state of Arizona
+Mercy Care works with families, providers and the community to understand the needs of children.
+Mercy Care makes sure children and their families get care, adopting the Arizona Vision and the Twelve Principles that guide the state of Arizona

 The Arizona Vision and the Arizona Twelve Principles: